 Some medicines used to treat HIV and Hepatitis C viral infections (so-called protease inhibitors and non-nucleoside reverse transcriptase inhibitors)

 A type of sedative called barbiturates

-St. John’s Wort (an herbal remedy).
+St. John’s Wort (a herbal remedy).

 Femodette contains lactose and sucrose and so may cause hypersensitivity in some people.
 If you are aware of such allergies, consult your doctor before purchasing Femodette online.

-It is inadvisable to use Femodette if you are pregnant, though if you are breast-feeding, we recommend seeking advice on whether Femodette is a suitable option for you from your doctor or family planning nurse.
+It is inadvisable to use Femodette if you are pregnant, though if you are breastfeeding, we recommend seeking advice on whether Femodette is a suitable option for you from your doctor or family planning nurse.